Panmoni/bitcoincashsite-www/src/content/post/token-pioneers-cash-tokens-tutorial-1.md

 			3. `gist.githubusercontent.com/mr-zwets/84b0057808af20df392815fb27d4a661/raw`

 ##### 5. Return to Cashonize

 1. Now take this URL fragment and return to the Cashonize CreateTokens page.
-Find where it says “Upload the metadata to”, select “HTTPS: GitHub gist”.
+Find where it says “Upload the metadata to” and select “HTTPS: GitHub gist”.
 2. Find the text field below and paste your BCMR URL fragment into it.
-3. Click the green Create button and you should get a success message that says your fungible tokens were created in the amount you specified with its category (tokenId).
+3. Click the green Create button and you should get a success message that says your fungible tokens were created in the amount you specified with its `category` (tokenId).

 ##### 6. Verify Token Creation

 1. Once your token is created, which can take a couple minutes, check the “MyTokens” tab in Cashonize.
 You should see your token with its full supply in your wallet and its symbol (ticker).
-It should also show you the logo (though it can take up to 48 hours to show up).
+It should also show you the logo (though it can take up to 48 hours to show up in some cases).
 Click on “Info” to reveal the most important metadata.
 2. Keep track of your Tokenid (`category`).
 If you have a website for your token, publish it there so your token holders can verify for themselves if they have your authentic token—or if they have a copycat.
 3. Find your token’s page on the SalemKode block explorer.
 Visit [explorer.salemkode.com](https://explorer.salemkode.com/) and paste your Tokenid into the search bar.
 Then click on “Open token page.”
 From here, you can explore your token’s genesis transaction.

 For example, here is [the page for XRBF](https://explorer.salemkode.com/token/482d555258d3be69fef6ffcd0e5eeb23c4aaacec572b25ab1c21897600c45887).
-And you can explore its genesis above in the “Sample FT Genesis Transaction” section.
+And you can explore its genesis transaction above in the “Sample FT Genesis Transaction” section.

 ##### 7. Freeze your Token’s Authbase